 When do you ride?

 This changes a lot for me.
-I go through seasons where I wake up and ride super early (around 5:30 am) and absolutly love it.
+I go through seasons where I wake up and ride super early (around 5:30 am) and absolutely love it.
 I can ride the bike, brew some coffee, and read my bible all before the kids wake up.
 It is bliss.
 Other times, waking that early isn’t in the cards.
 I try and squeeze in a ride during Millie’s morning nap if I can.
 Or, I do a peloton outdoor run with her in the stroller if she’s awake.
-I don’t use the peloton daily., but love that is it there and available whenever I want to.
+I don’t use the peloton daily, but love that it is there and available whenever I want to.

 Do you have to like spin?

 I would say that enjoying spin is important if you are looking to get the spin bike.
 However, one thing I have loved is how I don’t have to commit to a 45 minute class.
 That is one thing I hated about going to spin studios.
 I love to ride, but I am not trying to do it for 50 minutes!
 With the peloton, I can do a quick 15-20 minute class, throw on a 10-15 minutes strength class, and call it done.

 This is such a valid question!
 I did not have any discomfort on the seat, but I also used to teach spin and have been riding spin bikes for a long time.
 If you think you might have some issues, I would suggest ordering a gel seat cover.
 People seem to swear by them!

 How did it work in your budget?

 Since we were already budgeted for the monthly gym membership where I was, we didn’t have to think about this.
 I will say, Nate sees exercise for me as the cheapest therapy around.
 Of course he says that jokingly, but what it does for my overall mood and anxiety is unbelievable.

 Thanks to all the off the bike classes on the peloton digital app, I feel like a still get amazing variety!